The Inward Investment and International Taxation Review: Japan

 The CFC rules differ depending on activity of a foreign corporation.

-If a foreign corporation (which is not a Paper Company, etc.) does not satisfy any of the following requirements stated below in (a) to (d), a Japanese resident is also proportionally taxed on the retained profits of the foreign corporation; provided, however, that a Japanese resident is not taxed on the retained profits of the foreign corporation if the Tax Burden Rate is 20 per cent or more:
+If a foreign corporation (that is not a paper company, etc.) does not satisfy any of the following requirements stated below in (a) to (d), a Japanese resident is also proportionally taxed on the retained profits of the foreign corporation; provided, however, that a Japanese resident is not taxed on the retained profits of the foreign corporation if the tax burden rate is 20 per cent or more:

 - the main businesses of the foreign corporation are not certain types of business, such as holding shares or bonds (business purpose test);